 How common is cluneal nerve pain?

-In one 2014 Japanese study that Aota and his colleagues performed, cluneal nerve entrapment makes up about 12 percent of reported chronic low back pain among 834 patients, and half of this population reported leg pain as well.
+Based on a 2014 Japanese study that Aota and his colleagues conducted, cluneal nerve entrapment makes up about 12 percent of reported chronic low back pain among 834 patients, and half of this population reported leg pain as well.
 One small Japanese study of 13 patients reported 14 percent, but such a tiny sample does not represent the larger population.

 However, Tubbs and his colleagues stated in their 2010 research that such entrapment is uncommon yet possible, and they didn’t find any such “tunnels or obvious compression sites” that could cause these nerves to get “stuck” among 20 cadavers.
 They suggested that more obvious and common causes of low back pain and leg pain should be ruled out before considering entrapped cluneal nerves to be a possibility.